-Classification between investment properties and owner-occupied properties
+(i) Classification between investment properties and owner-occupied properties

 The Group has developed criteria required management significant judgement and estimation to determine whether a property qualifies as an investment property.
 According to the accounting policies set out in Notes 4(g) and 4(h) to the consolidated financial statements, investment property is a property held to earn rentals or for capital appreciation or both.
 Therefore, the management considers whether a property generates cash flows largely independent of the other assets held by the Group.
-Some properties comprise a portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
+Some properties comprise a portion that is held to earn rentals or for capital appreciation and another portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
 If these portions could be sold separately or leased out separately under a finance lease, the Group accounts for the portions separately.
-If the portions could not be sold separately, the property is an investment property only if an insignificant portion is held-for-use in the production or supply of goods or services or for administrative purposes.
-The Group may provide ancillary services to the occupants of properties it holds.
+If the portions could not be sold separately, the property is an investment property only if an insignificant portion is held-for-use in the production or supply of goods or services to the occupants of properties it holds.
 The management significant judgement is made on an individual property basis to determine whether ancillary services are significant that a property does not qualify as an investment property.
-The property is an investment property only if the ancillary services are insignificant to the arrangement as a whole.
+The property is an investment property.

-At 31 December 2021, the carrying amounts of right-of-use assets and outlet mall buildings of approximately HKD508,770,000 and HKD1,696,062,000 (2020: HKD508,710,000 and HKD1,436,900,000) related to the leasehold land and building interests of outlet malls, where located in Shenvang and Xiamen, the PRC.
+At 31 December 2022, the carrying amounts of right-of-use assets and outlet mall buildings of approximately HKD454,292,000 and HKD1,573,708,000 (2021: HKD508,770,000 and HKD1,696,062,000) related to the leasehold land and building interests of outlet malls, where located in Shenyang and Xiamen, the PRC.
 Regarding the operation models, the concessionaire sales generated is largely dependent on the sales performance of the retail shops located in the outlet malls, which the Group has the power to exercise significant operating and financing decisions on daily operations of the outlet malls.
 As a result, the directors are in the opinion of the outlet malls are in the nature of owner-occupied properties and should follow the accounting policies as set out in Note 4(g) to the consolidated financial statements.